chef-boneyard/chef-client/README.md

 ### Dependent Cookbooks

-Some cookbooks can be used with this cookbook but they are not explicitly required.
-The default settings in this cookbook do not require their use.
-The other cookbooks (on the [supermarket](https://supermarket.chef.io/)) are:
+The runit cookbook can be used with this cookbook but it is not explicitly required.
+The default settings in this cookbook do not require its use.

-- bluepill
-- daemontools
-- runit

 Cron is a dependency, for default behavior of the `cron` recipe to work.
 This is a dependency because `cron` is cross platform, and doesn't carry additional dependencies, unlike the other cookbooks listed above.